U.N. Security Council condemns North Korea launch, weighs response

 Several council diplomats said they hoped the 15-nation body would consider adopting a binding resolution, possibly expanding existing U.N. sanctions against Pyongyang.

-British Ambassador Mark Lyall Grant echoed that sentiment, saying the council "should react strongly to this provocation."
+British Ambassador Mark Lyall Grant echoed that sentiment: "In our view (the council) should react, it should react quickly, and it should react strongly to this provocation."

 A senior Western diplomat said on condition of anonymity that the United States, Europe, Japan and South Korea were among those who would like to see U.N. sanctions expanded.